Garrecht/800-Million-years-of-co-evolution-in-the-green-plant-lineage-the-case-of-LEUNIG-and-SEUSS/README.md

   Fiji (ImageJ) macro for semi-automatic cropping of Y2H assay plate pictures (Schindelin et al., 2012).

 **Script 7: Y2H analysis.R:**
-  R script using the gitter package to measure yeast colony sizes and to determine presence/absence of protein interactions in a Y2H assay (Wahih and Parts, 20221).
+  R script using the gitter package to measure yeast colony sizes and to determine presence/absence of protein interactions in a Y2H assay (Wahih and Parts, 2021).

 **Script 8: BiFC merging and cropping.ijm:**
   Fiji (ImageJ) macro to split and merge color channels for BiFC analysis (Schindelin et al., 2012).

+**Script 9: CorrelationPlots.R:**
+  R script for the creation of correlation plots of gene expression data.

 ---